Hawaii State Subsidy Profile

 - Race or ethic background

-- Member of a sibling group of two or more children adopted by the same family (need not be adopted at the same time)
+- Member of a sibling group of two or more children adopted by the same family or to join a sibling that has already been adopted

 - Physical or mental disability